kmorris01/A-B-Test/README.md

 Invariant metric could be the number of clicks--unquie cookies that clicked on the "accelerated completion program discount option" button that day.

-The initial unit of diversion will be a cookie, because the home page viewers are not necessarily signed in.
-When users are signed in, user id will be used instead of cookies.
+Our unit of diversion will be a cookie, because the home page viewers are not necessarily signed in.
+Then how we would track and gather our data would be with user ids, once enrollees are signed in.

 # References--